Mika Johnson

-Mika Johnson (born July 10, 1975) is a multimedia artist mainly known for his work with virtual reality,.
-His work combines dream-like narratives, mythos, ritual, and biodiversity.
+Mika Johnson (born July 10, 1975) is a multimedia artist mainly known for artworks that combine dream-like narratives, mythos, ritual, and biodiversity.

 Biography

 Johnson was born in San Diego, California and graduated from Oberlin College in 2000.

+Work

+Early documentary work

-Johnson's earlier works were mostly documentary and fiction films.
-This includes a 15 part web series "The Amerikans," which features three- to five-minute performative documentaries, and "Forever Professor": a 30-minute documentary on Mark McKinley, a college professor who amassed the world's largest collection of talking clocks.
+Johnson's early works were mostly documentary and fiction films.
+This includes a 15 part web series "The Amerikans," which features three to five minute performative documentaries, and "Forever Professor": a 30-minute documentary on Mark McKinley, a college professor who amassed the world's largest collection of talking clocks.
 In July 2017, the film was released online.